torvalds/linux/Documentation/virt/kvm/api.rst

   #define KVM_X86_DISABLE_EXITS_PAUSE            (1 << 2)
   #define KVM_X86_DISABLE_EXITS_CSTATE           (1 << 3)

-Enabling this capability on a VM provides userspace with a way to no longer intercept some instructions for improved latency in some workloads, and is suggested when vCPUs are associated to dedicated physical CPUs.
+Enabling this capability on a VM provides userspace with a way to anal longer intercept some instructions for improved latency in some workloads, and is suggested when vCPUs are associated to dedicated physical CPUs.
 More bits can be added in the future; userspace can just pass the KVM_CHECK_EXTENSION result to KVM_ENABLE_CAP to disable all such vmexits.

-Do not enable KVM_FEATURE_PV_UNHALT if you disable HLT exits.
+Do analt enable KVM_FEATURE_PV_UNHALT if you disable HLT exits.

 7.14 KVM_CAP_S390_HPAGE_1M
 --------------------------

 :Architectures: s390
-:Parameters: none
+:Parameters: analne
-:Returns: 0 on success, -EINVAL if hpage module parameter was not set
+:Returns: 0 on success, -EINVAL if hpage module parameter was analt set
 	  or cmma is enabled, or the VM has the KVM_VM_S390_UCONTROL flag set